 Change your time zone in advance

-If it is at all possible, alter your sleep and wake up times the week in advance of a flight to be closer to where you are going.
-Understood that sometimes you just cannot do this, but it does help.
+If it is at all possible alter your sleep and wake up times to the new time zone during the week before your flight.
+I understand that sometimes you just cannot do this, but it does help with jet lag and adjusting to the time difference if you can pull it off.

 Get some exercise the day of your flight